hashicorp/vagrant/website/source/docs/cli/rsync.html.md

 Note that if you change any settings within the rsync synced folders such as exclude paths, you will need to `vagrant reload` before this command will pick up those changes.

+## Options

+* `--[no-]rsync-chown` - Use rsync to modify ownership of transferred files.
+Enabling this option can result in faster completion due to a secondary process not being required to update ownership.
+By default this is disabled.